Geometric composition in quilted Floer theory: Morphisms between Floer cohomology of Lagrangian correspondences

-where $\#$ means counting isolated points with appropriate sign.
-Note that if one uses a Novikov ring as the base ring $\Lambda$, then the above differential should be modified accordingly as usual to accommodate various other quantities of interest (homotopy class, area,\ldots etc.).
+\begin{remark} If one has the additional choices in place so that the moduli spaces $\mathcal{M}(\underbar{x},\underbar{y})$ are oriented (cf. \cite{Seidel}, \cite{WWorient}) , then $\#$ would mean the signed count of isolated points.
+Similarly, if one uses a Novikov ring as the base ring $\Lambda$, then the above differential should be modified accordingly as usual to accommodate various other quantities of interest (homotopy class, area,\ldots etc.).
+The same remark applies to any of the moduli spaces and corresponding counts that we use in this paper. \end{remark}

 The compactness and gluing properties of the above moduli spaces allow one to prove that the differential squares to zero, hence we get a well-defined Floer cohomology group.
 We refer the reader to Proposition 5.3.1 in \cite{WW} for a continuation argument which shows that the resulting group is independent of the choices of $(\delta_i, H_i, J_i)_{i=1,\ldots,k}$.